 By integrating the above two mechanisms, in this study, we propose a regularization strategy to improve the trainability of VQCs.
-In our proposed method, we first leverage prior knowledge of the train data to regularize the initial distribution of model parameters, and further diffuse Gaussian noise on the parameters along each training iteration.
+In our proposed method, we first leverage prior knowledge of the training data to regularize the initial distribution of model parameters, and further diffuse Gaussian noise on the parameters along each training iteration.
 In experiments, we conduct ablation studies to examine the effectiveness of our proposed methods.
-First, We validate that leveraging prior knowledge of the train data can effectively regularize eight prevalent initial distributions of model parameters and yield superior mitigation on barren plateau issues.
-Furthermore, we affirm that diffusing Gaussian noise to model parameters during training can efficaciously increase volatility to avoid being trapped in saddle points while adequately alleviating the degradation of gradient variance on five Gaussian-based strategies.
+First, we validate that leveraging prior knowledge of the train data can effectively regularize three prevalent initial distributions of model parameters and yield superior mitigation on barren plateau issues.
+Furthermore, we affirm that diffusing Gaussian noise to model parameters during training can effectively increase volatility to avoid being trapped in saddle points while adequately alleviating the degradation of gradient variance on three methods.
 Last, we analyze the key hyperparameter, max diffusion rate ($dr_{max}$), on Normal distribution as an example.
 Extensive results demonstrate the effectiveness of our proposed regularization strategy over four public datasets.
-Overall, our contributions to this study can be summarized as follows: \begin{itemize} \item We propose a strategy that regularizes model parameters with prior knowledge and Gaussian noise diffusion for improving the trainability of VQCs. \item We conduct extensive experiments to verify the effectiveness of our proposed method across four public datasets. \end{itemize}
+Overall, our contributions to this study can be summarized as follows: \begin{itemize} \item We propose a strategy that regularizes model parameters with prior knowledge of the train data and diffused Gaussian noise for improving the trainability of VQCs. \item We conduct extensive experiments to verify the effectiveness of our proposed method across four public datasets. \end{itemize}